fsspec/gcsfs/gcsfs/tests/perf/microbenchmarks/README.md

 ## Prerequisites

-Before running the benchmarks, ensure you have the necessary packages installed.
-The required packages are listed in `gcsfs/tests/perf/microbenchmarks/requirements.txt`.
+Before running the benchmarks, ensure you have installed the project's dependencies for performance testing.
+This can be done by running the following command from the root of the repository:

-You can install them using pip:

 ```bash
 pip install -r gcsfs/tests/perf/microbenchmarks/requirements.txt
 ```

 This will install `pytest`, `pytest-benchmark`, and other necessary dependencies.
 For more information on `pytest-benchmark`, you can refer to its official documentation.
 [1]

 ## Read Benchmarks